-Sari Sari Store is a Filipino concept from James Beard nominated Chef Margarita Manzke with business partner and husband Chef Walter Manzke.
+Sari Sari Store is a Filipino concept from James Beard-awarded Chef Margarita Manzke with business partner and husband Chef Walter Manzke.
 In Tagalog “sari sari” translates to “whatever” and is used to describe small stores that sell everything from candy to skewers.

 The menu is based around savory rice bowls or silog that pull from Margarita’s Pinoy heritage, as well as a few sweet items like halo halo, banana turon, and her famed coconut buko pie.
 Sari Sari Store is located within Downtown LA’s Grand Central Market, and is small, colorful and casual.
 To find us quickly, enter the Hill Street entrance across from Angel’s Flight and look for the neon wall on the left.